-Not open to students in grades 8-9
+This course is not open to students in grades 8-9

 PLEASE NOTE that this course is open only to students who will be in grades 10, 11 and 12 during the next school year.
 No prior knowledge of Spanish is required; however this is an intensive course that demands a high degree of student commitment and involvement.
 Students will learn to communicate in every-day, practical situations with a focus on the four language-learning skills of speaking, listening, reading, and writing.
 Students will engage in simple conversations about topics related to getting to know one another, life in the city, eating at a restaurant, the home and neighbourhood, shopping, going to school, and vacation plans.
 Students will learn about the history, geography, customs, and celebrations of the various Hispanic countries (including The Day of the Dead and Cinco de mayo holidays).
 We will discuss the history of the Indigenous peoples prior to and post contact with the Spanish and in particular, the influence of the Aztec, Mayan, and Inca cultures on modern-day life.
+The course that follows this one is Spanish 11, not Spanish 12.